 After switching from Nursing, to Biology and Spanish, and then to Social Work, I honestly did not know what to do at this point.
-Then, my Aunt was passed away from Stage 4 breast and ovarian cancer.
-She was a Nurse and after seeing how the nurses she had were treating her, I knew that I wanted to be a Nurse again.
-From that moment on I kept moving forward and now approaching my senior/ last year of college, there are a lot of things that I have learned and I know that there are many more things to learn.
+Then, my Aunt passed away from Stage 4 breast and ovarian cancer.
+She was a Nurse and after seeing how the nurses she had were treating her, I knew that I wanted to be a nurse again.
+From that moment on I kept moving forward and now approaching my last year of college, there are a lot of things that I have learned and I know that there are many more things to learn.
 I have compiled 10 things that I feel are the most important for Nursing Students to know.

 10 Things Every Nursing Student Should Know

 1. Nursing is not what you think it will be